FREQUENTLY ASKED QUESTIONS

 And after the treatment?

 It is not uncommon for pets to go home and sleep very soundly for a long time.
 This is a good sign and shows that your pet will probably respond well to acupuncture.
 But do not worry if they are not sleepy – this does not mean that they will not respond.
 Sometimes your pet may seem a little more euphoric than usual; this is also a good sign, but keep them quiet for the rest of the day or they may overdo things.
-Let your vet know if your pet is especially stiff or uncomfortable following treatment.
+Let us know if your pet is especially stiff or uncomfortable following treatment.
 Some animals are especially sensitive to acupuncture and may need the treatment modified accordingly on the next visit.
 Otherwise treat your pet normally after acupuncture.
 Do not change exercise, diet or medication unless it has been discussed with your vet.

 Improvement in clinical signs may occur anytime in the three days after treatment.
 The signs that we are trying to treat may then return before the next treatment, but this is fine.
 After each subsequent treatment the effects should last for longer, so that your pet may eventually not need more treatments for some time.
 Don't worry if you don't notice obvious changes following treatment.
 This does not mean your pet will not respond.
 Response varies from patient to patient, depending on the condition and severity.
 It may be that they will take a little longer or that their improvement after the first treatment was too brief or small for you to see.